vemulasravan6/PyLynx/README.md

 # PyLynx

-Lynx URL grabber - An alternative to grab links along with link texts
+Grab Links with texts from any webpage